BogdanCatalin-Iacob/Bogdan-portfolio/README.md

     - All pages will contain a Footer element with Social Media links.
 The icons used in footer will be from [Devicon](https://devicon.dev).
 There are references below in the Technologies section of this document.<br>

+    - Projects page will display my finished projects and their description.<br>

     - Contact form will display a confirmation message when the form is submited and a email will be sent to me with the message and contact email.<br>

 -   ### Design